Skip to content

 Fix: Keep only current version in HOT.
 Archive old versions to docs/archive/v1.0-CHANGELOG.md (COLD).

-Better AI Memory
+Better AI Focus

 Enforced Clarity